Pranave15/A-Comparative-Study-of-Reward-Systems-in-Autonomous-Racing-Car-using-DQN/README.md

 The agent(race car) has been trained on two sets of rewards.
 After training the agent for 10,000 episodes on both the sets of rewards, it was observed that the agent performed better on the second set of rewards.
 The graph depicts a plot for the episodes (plotted on the x-axis) versus average distance (plotted on the y-axis) travelled by the agent for both R1(-1 reward) and R2(+1 reward) sampled for every 500 episodes.
-R1 is plotted using a dashed red line and R2 using a solid blue line.
+R1 is plotted using a dashed red line and R2 using a solid blue line.
 It can be observed from this plot that R2 works better and the agent is able to learn and travel better distances than R1.

 - [Introduction](#introduction)
 - [Installation](#installation)